 Winning writers honored at NOVA-Manassas

-The winners received cash prizes of $100 for first place, $75 for second place and $50 for third place in four categories: essay, one-act play, poetry and fiction.
+The Manassas Campus of Northern Virginia Community College recently announced the winners of the 22nd Annual Writing Competition.
+The winners received cash prizes of $100 for first place, $75 for second place and $50 for third place in four categories: essay, one-act play, poetry and short fiction.

 # # #

 Northern Virginia Community College is the largest institution of higher education in the Commonwealth of Virginia and one of America's largest community colleges.
 NOVA enrolls more than 75,000 students at its six campuses in Alexandria, Annandale, Loudoun, Manassas, Springfield and Woodbridge, and through the Extended Learning Institute.
 For more information about NOVA and its programs or services, call 703-323-3000 or visit the College's Web site, www.nvcc.edu.